 Its program says: "Independent, flourishing, democratic, and free Kazakhstan is our aim together with a worthy life for each of its citizens.
 Independence, democracy, freedom, and justice are our fundamental values."
-As distinct from similar documents issued by other parties its program reveals the mechanism through which the political system of Kazakhstan can be reformed: decentralization of power, the independent media, greater role of the maslikhats, more efficient anti-corruption efforts, etc. In the sphere of spiritual and intellectual development the program suggests that "real conditions for the unhindered studies and development of the culture, languages, and traditions of the peoples of Kazakhstan should be created" and that "children and the young people should be brought up and educated in the spirit of patriotism and internationalism."
+As distinct from similar documents issued by other parties its program reveals the mechanism through which the political system of Kazakhstan can be reformed: decentralization of power, the independent media, greater role of the maslikhats, more efficient anti-corruption efforts, etc. In the sphere of spiritual and intellectual development the program suggests that "real conditions for the unhindered studies and development of the culture, languages, and traditions of the peoples of Kazakhstan is spirit of patriotism and internationalism."
 Ak zhol believes that "a single and uniform Kazakhstani society should be created.
 It should be based on patriotism, culture, languages, and specific features of all peoples of Kazakhstan that should be preserved and developed."
 The program further says: "National unity and public accord should be preserved and strengthened; all ethnic cultural centers should be encouraged; the state should pursue a reasonable and efficient policy designed to preserve and develop the Kazakh language and its use in all spheres of public life."